Rhodes: Tourism

-Rhodes is one of the most attractive tourist destinations in Greece.
+Rhodes is one of the most popular tourist destinations in Greece.
 After Crete, the island is the most visited destination in Greece, with arrivals standing at 1,785,305 in 2013.
 In 2014 they stood at 1,931,005, while in 2015 the arrival number reduced slightly and stood at 1,901,000.
 The average length of stay is estimated at 8 days.
 Guests from Great Britain, Israel, France, Italy, Sweden and Norway constitute the biggest portion in terms of the arrivals by country.
 In Rhodes, the supply of available rooms is high, since more than 550 hotels are operating in the island, the majority of which are two star hotels.